Shilpa-Kancharla/machine-learning-tutorials/Classification/README.md

 - Margin-based classifiers: support vector machines (SVM)

+The only difference from regression is that response y is a categorical variable with K categories.
+We mostly focus on K = 2.

+### Drawbacks of Linear Regression for Classification

+If we code the values of y as 0 and 1 (instead of -1 and 1), then the linear regression gives an estimate of the probability P(y = 1 | X), which is sensible.
+However, there is no guarantee that the estimated probabilities are in fact between 0 and 1.
+And in general, they are actually not.

+There is also a serious problem if y has more than 2 categories.
+- Suppose that we are trying to predict the medical condition of a patient in th emergency room on the basis of her symptoms, and there are three possible diagnoses: stroke (coded as 1), drug overdose (coded as 2), and epileptic seizure (coded as 3).
+- Unfortunately, this coding implies an ordering on the outcomes, putting drug overdose between stroke and epileptic seizure.
+- In practice, there is no particular reason that this needs to be the case and one could choose any other equally reasonable coding.

 ## High Dimensional Classification
 - Classification using linear regression
 - Logistic regression (and penalized logistic regression)
 - KNN classification
 - LDA & QDA
 - Support Vector Machines (SVM)

-## Classification Task

-The only difference from regression is that response y is a categorical variable with K categories.
-We mostly focus on K = 2.